Former Porsche CEO charged with market manipulation

 Seven months later, Porsche disclosed it had options giving it control of almost three quarters of VW, sending its shares higher and forcing short-sellers to race to buy back stock they had borrowed betting that VW shares would drop.

-The historic short squeeze pushed VW shares above 1,000 euros ($1,300) each within days, briefly making the Wolfsburg, Germany-based carmaker the world's most valuable company and triggering accusations of market manipulation.
+The historic short squeeze pushed VW shares above 1,000 euros each within days, briefly making the Wolfsburg-based carmaker the world's most valuable company and triggering accusations of market manipulation.

 "The investigation has shown that the defendants decided in February 2008, at the latest, to increase Porsche's holding in Volkswagen AG to 75 percent of voting capital in the first quarter of 2009," the prosecutor's office said on Wednesday.